Foster's Home for Imaginary Friends: Video games

 There are 2 video games based on Foster's Home for Imaginary Friends.
-The first has the same name as the show and was developed by Crave Entertainment for the Game Boy Advance.
+The first has the same name as the show and was developed by Collision Studios and published by Crave Entertainment for the Game Boy Advance.
 It was released on October 17, 2006.
 In the game, players control Mac or Bloo while collecting items to complete objectives.
 Jack Devries of IGN rated it a 5 1/2 out of 10, stating that it "falls short" and is "skippable".
-The second game, titled Foster's Home for Imaginary Friends: Imagination Invaders, was released on November 12, 2007, for the Nintendo DS by Midway.
+The second game, titled Foster's Home for Imaginary Friends: Imagination Invaders, was developed by Sensory Sweep and published by Midway on November 12, 2007, for the Nintendo DS.
 In the game, the player controls Bloo, who performs tasks and completes quests while fighting against "Space Nut Boogies".
 Devries rated it 4 out of 10, calling it "terrible to play" and "completely worthless".
 Characters from the show also appear on the games Cartoon Network: Punch Time Explosion and FusionFall.

 On May 15, 2006, Cartoon Network introduced an online game, Big Fat Awesome House Party, which allowed players to create an online friend to join Bloo and the others in a one-year game online, earning points that would give them gifts, cards and other online "merchandise" for their albums.
 A player's friend, made from one of over 900,000 possible characters, could wind up in a future episode of Foster's.
 Over 13 million users were registered to play the game after its launch in May 2006.
 Because of its success and popularity, Cartoon Network announced in May 2007 that the game would continue for six more months, into November of that year.